kmarkley/Indigo-State-Tree-Actions/README.md

 Indigo's example variable-watcher.py script would enable executing an Action Group associated with each state.
 However, when exiting a state one might reasonable want to un-do whatever actions were taken when entering.

-When changing from one state to another, this plugin will traverse 'up' the hierarchy of states being exited, attempting to execute an Action Group at each step, then traverse 'down' the hierachy, attempting to execute more Action Groups for each state entered.
+When changing from one state to another, this plugin will traverse 'up' the hierarchy of states being exited, attempting to execute an Action Group at each step, then traverse 'down' the hierarchy, attempting to execute more Action Groups for each state entered.

 Additionally, the plugin will attempt to execute a global start and global end Action Group whenever there is any change in state.